Hawkshead - Coniston - Grizedale drive

 Coordinates: N 54.31294, W 3.08336

 Low Peel Near is a fabulous National Trust lakeshore access area overlooking Coniston Water.
 The area is perfect for exploring and enjoying the scenery with a picnic.
 The main shingle beach is adjacent to the road and has wonderful views southwards down the lake.
-From there you can follow a rough path along the shore, through attractive woodland and past a series of rocky outcrops overlooking secluded coves.
-Eventually the shore overlooks Peel Island, famous for being Wild Cat Island in the film ‘Swallows and Amazons’.
+From there you can follow a rough path northwards along the shore, through attractive woodland and past a series of rocky outcrops overlooking secluded coves.
+Eventually, the shore overlooks Peel Island, famous for being Wild Cat Island in the film ‘Swallows and Amazons’.
 If you have a small boat you can paddle or sail the short distance across to the island which again provides some great exploring.
-Limited free roadside parking, no facilities.
+There is limited free roadside parking and no facilities.